ppy/osu-wiki/news/2021/2021-07-27-performance-points-star-rating-updates.md

 ![](/wiki/shared/news/banners/star-rating.jpg)

 Thanks to the efforts of some very bright minds, a new batch of changes are live for both the osu! and osu!mania game modes.
-Read on below to check out all the changes stated in full (courtesy of a write-up from ::spaceman\1atlas::{ user=3035836 }), including a number of graphs and charts to help things along.
+Read on below to check out all the changes stated in full (courtesy of a write-up from ::spaceman_atlas::{ user=3035836 }), including a number of graphs and charts to help things along.

 Please note: the current batch of changes contain things that will take effect immediately, as well as ones which will have no visible change for the moment but will lay out the groundwork for improvements in the future.